apache/mxnet/docs/tutorials/gluon/naming.md

     dense0_

-When you create more Blocks of the same kind, they will be named differetly to avoid collision:
+When you create more Blocks of the same kind, they will be named differently to avoid collision:

 ```python